Acetaminophen controlled-release tabletsPronunciation

 Brand Name: Examples include Tylenol 8 Hour and Tylenol Arthritis Pain

-Acetaminophen controlled-release tablets is used for:
+Acetaminophen controlled-release tablets are used for:

 Treating minor aches and pains due to headache, muscle aches, backache, arthritis, the common cold, menstrual cramps, and toothache.